 Step 4: Shop Around for a Solar Installer

-Yes – get a quote from multiple installers, if possible.
-Quotes should contain a roof assessment (Steps 1-3 and an estimate of how much solar power you can expect with a certain number of solar panels installed).
-The installer should share what type of panels, racks, and inverters will be used.
+Yes – get a quote from multiple solar installers, if possible.
+Quotes should contain a roof assessment, if applicable, with information about the type of panels, racks, and inverters that will be used to build the full solar PV system.
 Do some research.

-It is important to know your rights as a solar customer.
-Ask your installer for multiple scenarios, including cost with and without the full federal tax credit of 30%, with flexible financing options including what the cost will look like if secured through a bank loan, a home equity loan, a line of credit, a power purchase agreement, or an outright cash purchase.
+You have rights as a solar customer.
+Ask installers for a full cost breakdown, ensuring that you see the full system cost, even without the federal investment tax credit of 30%.
+Also, ask installers if they offer flexible financing options including a breakdown of the details among various options, such as securing financing through a loan or line of credit, a power purchase agreement, or an outright cash purchase.

-Check to see the installers are licensed contractors, with a credentialed electrician on staff.
-Many installers carry North American Board of Certified Energy Practitioners (NABCEP) certification.
+Check to see if your solar installer of choice is a licensed contractor with a credentialed electrician on staff.
+High-quality solar installers carry the North American Board of Certified Energy Practitioners (NABCEP) and/or Electronics Technicians Association (ETA) certification.

-The following solar installation companies provide services in the region:
+The following solar installation companies are located near Athens:

 Questions?
 Get Help!

 SOPEC – Sustainable Ohio Public Energy Council – manages an opt-out electric aggregation program for the City of Athens.
 This program allows the local government to purchase electricity in bulk for its residents and small businesses.